Many of us pet parents have one or more dogs who suffer from separation anxiety to varying degrees.

 Now he loves his new crate and sleeps in it at night with the door open all on his own.
 This is such a relief to us.
 We just want him to be happy.
 And no I am not being paid to talk about this crate.
 When you need it, you need it, and that’s all there is to it.

 Coaxing Joe into the cage when he knows we’re about to go out isn’t easy.
 Once he sees shoes going on or me grabbing my purse, the jig is up.

 So now I put Joe in the cage about ten minutes to a half hour prior to leaving–before I’ve given him any hint or indication that I’m planning on going out of the house.

 That way I can go back and visit him in the cage, which is in our bedroom, a few times and hand him treats and reassure him before we actually walk out the door.

 When it’s time to go into the cage I call all of the dogs over for treats in the kitchen or living room area and then get a hold of Joe’s collar.
-Sometimes I pull out a dog leash and he comes to me and I clip it on and walk him back to the crate.
-He seems to willing go anywhere when there is a leash on him.
+Sometimes I pull out a dog leash when he comes to me, and I clip it on and walk him back to the crate.
+He seems to willing go anywhere when there’s a leash on him.

 I turn the TV on a low volume before I leave so he has the sounds of people talking–but not a blasting TV–and I leave the lights on in the room the cage is in.
 I try to make the atmosphere as cheerful and comforting as possible.